CREATING THE PERFECT LOGO

 #1 THE CONCEPT

-First we review same or similar companies in the same space to include IDS, Fulex, National, Fulfilltopia, Ship Bob, Red Stag, Ship Monk and Ship Vine.
-Conversely we found nothing revealing for color, shape, motion, or concept.
-Next we looked deeper *into the definition of the words that comprised the company name ‘Cyclic Logistics’.
+First, we review the same or similar companies in the same space to include IDS, Fulex, National, Fulfilltopia, Ship Bob, Red Stag, Ship Monk, and Ship Vine.
+Conversely, we found nothing revealing for color, shape, motion, or concept.
+Next, we looked deeper *into the definition of the words that comprised the company name ‘Cyclic Logistics.’
 See the preliminary logo research and design process.

 Cyclic- Occurring in cycles; regularly repeated.